thomasmdickinson/lab-soc-about/readme.md

 # About labyrinth.social

-labyrinth.social is a small Mastodon instance for friends of Tom Dickinson, using the Hometown fork of Mastodon.
+labyrinth.social is a small Mastodon server for friends of Tom Dickinson, using the Hometown fork of Mastodon.

 ## What is this?

-Let's answer that at three differenty levels of granularity.
+This is really three different questions:

+  1. **What is Mastodon?**
+  2. **What is Hometown?**
+  3. **What is labyrinth.social?**

 ### What is Mastodon?

-To answer this, here is:
+Mastodon is a social networking app.
+It's a little like Twitter, in that you make short posts and follow/reply to other users.
+But it's nothing like Twitter, in that it's open source, decentralized, and has no ads.

+If you don't understand what I'm talking about, I get it.
+It's a little hard to explain.
+But here are two pretty good explanations.

 * A good, short video [video explaination](https://www.youtube.com/watch?v=IPSbNdBmWKE) from the official Mastodon youtube channel
 * A better, longer [written explanation](https://www.nowwearealltom.com/what-is-mastodon/) by me

+There are many Mastodon servers out there, all talking to one another.
+This is one of them.

 ### What is Hometown?

-This server uses Hometown, an alternate version Mastodon by [Darius Kazemi](@https://friend.camp/@darius).
+This server uses Hometown, an alternate version of Mastodon created by [Darius Kazemi](@https://friend.camp/@darius).
 Hometown has been altered to add some additional features that aren't in the main version of Mastodon.
+Yeah, you can do that!
+It's one of the cool things about open source software.

 The most major differences are local-only posting, and exclusive lists.
 See [the Hometown wiki](https://github.com/hometown-fork/hometown/wiki) for more information on the project and how it differs from regular Mastodon.

 ### What is labyrinth.social?

 Labyrinth.social is a deliberately small Hometown instance created by Tom Dickinson, for a few friends.
 Currently there are five active users.
 I intend to invite more people but I don't think there will ever be more than around 25.

-A roadmap for the future of the project is maintained [here](roadmap.md).
+An informal roadmap for the future of the project is maintained [here](roadmap.md).

 The name "labyrinth" was chosen because it is an interesting image/word that has a lot of different resonances, Mythology, design, architecture, puzzles, David Bowie in very tight pants, etc. My direct inspiration for using it comes from Jorge Luis Borges' 1941 short story "[The Garden of Forking Paths](http://mycours.es/gamedesign2012/files/2012/08/The-Garden-of-Forking-Paths-Jorge-Luis-Borges-1941.pdf)", which is good and you should read it.

 ## Using labyrinth.social

 ### How do I join?

 labyrinth.social is invite only, and limited to Tom Dickinson's friends.
-If you're interested, reach out to Tom.

-You don't have to have an account on labyrinth.social in order to follow and interact with users on this server.
-An account on any Mastodon server will work (and some other kinds of servers will work too!)
-You may want to refer to my post [What is Mastodon?
-Why is Mastodon?
-How is Mastodon](https://www.nowwearealltom.com/what-is-mastodon/) to find out more about how this works and how to pick another server you can join.
+If you want to know moree about how I'm deciding who to invite, check out the [Invitation Policy](policy/invitation.md).
+The general gist is that I am only planning on inviting a small number of people I know pretty well.
+If that describes you and you're interested in joining, let me know!

+That said, and you may already know this: even if you haven't joined labyrinth.social, you can still follow me and the other labyrinth.social users.
+All you need is an account on *any* Mastodon server.
+Actually there are some other kinds of servers that work too, but if you're new to all this then I recommend Mastodon.

+If you're looking for some other server to join, skip to [this section in the middle of my "What is Mastodon?" post](https://www.nowwearealltom.com/what-is-mastodon/#09), which has some advice on how to find one to join

+### Who is already using labyrinth.social?

+As of this writing, five people including Tom.
+Plus an admin account which is just Tom again tbh.

+You can browse the [Profile Directory](https://labyrinth.social/explore) to see the users who have opted in to appearing in it.
+But not everybody necessarily has!

 ### Policies